Zonning/Battery12vStats/README.md

 You cant measure more then 3.3v with an esp32 ADC pin, check that carefully before hooking anything up to the board!

+## Using external ADS1115

+You can use ADS1115 to get better readings, See example.

 ## Troubleshoot and Finding Conversion Factor
 Sometimes the result of `getBatteryChargeLevel` and `getBatteryVolts` may not represents the real state of the battery.